skipme/TaskMQ/README.md

 ##Introduction##

 Suppose you have some enterprise application consists with modules implementing BL or other features.
-Usually this modules separated by web-services and communicates between each other and with main application, deliver information(e-mail, sms), deliver api level messages.
+Usually this modules separated by web-services and communicates between each other and with main application, deliver information(e-mail, sms), deliver api level messages, workflow system nodes.

-The main idea with this this project is bring control(distribution and testing) on peridic tasks and take it distal from main part of your code, with their specific ifrastructure - like performance ballancing.
+The main idea with this this project is bring control(distribution and testing) on periodic tasks and take it distal from main part of your code, with their specific ifrastructure - like performance ballancing.

 Of course for all of that you can use distributed message queues or develop communication network(wcf or some web service stack with REST api or SOAP), **taskmq** tries to do it for you without thinking about deploying and configuration applications, complex distributed architecture instead of this - you can get focus on functional role of your task-specific part(or other meaning of asynchronous/delayed jobs).